 Many people believe working from home has the advantage of skipping the morning shower and staying in your sweatpants and pajamas all day.
-But approaching your workday as if you were heading to an office building helps you set regular hours and stick with them.
+But approaching your workday as if you were heading to an office building helps you set a routine and regular hours to stick with.

-Establish a morning ritual of taking a shower, getting dressed in at least business casual attire, and then having your morning cup of tea or coffee.
-You are essentially preparing yourself for the workday, even if that workday will take place in the next room.
-This structure has been shown to boost productivity while retaining the perk of an easy commute.
+Establish a morning ritual of taking a shower, getting dressed, and having your morning cup of tea or coffee.
+This structure has been shown to boost productivity while retaining the perk of a short commute.
+You are essentially preparing yourself for the workday, even if that workday occurs in the next room.

 Zone Two: A designated reference section for storage of files and books;

-Zone Three: For everyday supplies such as paper, binders and any other materials frequently used.
+Zone Three: For everyday supplies such as paper, binders, and other frequently used materials.

 DON'T MESS AROUND

 One key to staying focused in any office is staying organized.
-Look for office furniture with adequate storage options such as a filing cabinet with built-in supply drawers or a multi-function cabinet that has room for a printer as well as file storage.
+Look for office furniture with good storage options, such as a filing cabinet with built-in supply drawers or a multi-function cabinet that has room for a printer.

-A basic home office usually includes a monitor, printer, keyboard and various peripheral devices.
-Unfortunately, most of these devices do not come with a "no strings attached" arrangement, so cable management will be crucial for keeping clutter to a minimum.
+A basic home office usually includes a monitor, printer, keyboard, and peripheral devices.
+Unfortunately, most of these devices do not come with a "no strings attached" arrangement, so office cable management will be crucial for keeping clutter to a minimum.

-Better yet, go cord-free completely by using a Bluetooth or wireless mouse, keyboard and other options that eliminate cords, freeing your space (and your mind) for ultimate creativity and organization.
+Better yet, ditch the cables altogether by using a wireless mouse and keyboard, further freeing your space (and your mind) for creativity and organization.

 When working from home, reducing distractions is as necessary as reducing clutter.
-Playing music in the background can be a good motivator, especially if your playlists spark creativity, but keep the volume low, so you remain in the workflow.
-You can also try websites like Coffitivity, which replicate the sound and ambiance of a coffee-house for those who prefer more muted background noise.
+Playing music in the background can be a good motivator, especially if your playlists spark creativity, but keep the volume low to remain in the zone.
+You can also try websites like Coffitivity, which replicate the audio and ambiance of a coffee-house for those who prefer more muted background noise.

 Temporarily unplugging from social media is also an excellent way to keep from getting distracted.
 You can always set aside a few short moments a day to check back in with friends and breaking news.

-But taking a breather from social media doesn’t mean eliminating social interaction.
-Stay connected with colleagues via regular conference calls or by scheduling daily chats to touch base.
-On-line hubs like Google Hangouts and Slack keep everybody on the same page and foster effective communication and collaboration.
+But taking a hiatus from social media doesn’t mean eliminating social interaction.
+Stay connected with colleagues via regular conference calls or schedule daily chats.
+Online hubs like Microsoft Teams and Slack keep everybody on the same page and foster communication and collaboration.

 GIVE YOURSELF A BREAK

 No matter the workload, taking regular breaks during the day is essential to keeping a clear head and a healthy attitude.
-Studies have shown that getting out of the house periodically and working in a public space can have beneficial effects.
+Studies have shown that getting out of the house periodically and working in a public space can benefit.